itu-devops/lecture_notes/sessions/session_10/Slides.md

 ---

-### What happens if you navigate to the worker node ips?
+### Checking that the routing mesh works as advertised

 ```sh